shoichiideologies/greekgods/README.md

 # greekgods
-A beginner friendly fitness website that will help you plan, improve, and track your body statistics.
+A beginner friendly fitness website that will help you plan weekly workouts, calculate body statistics, and be guided on your fitness journey.